OpenMD/OpenMD/QUICK_START.md

 DynamicProps -h
 ```

+## Next Steps

+So what's next?
+By now you've familiarized yourself with a simple OpenMD simulation and analyzed the result both visually and statistically.
+OpenMD provides a number of other [samples](#list-of-samples-included-with-openmd) which can help guide you on what kind of projects are possible in our engine.
+From there you're likely ready to start creating your own simulations and run experiments on them.
+The [OpenMD manual](https://github.com/OpenMD/OpenMD/blob/main/docs/OpenMDmanual.pdf) is a good place to learn the in-depth theory, design decisions, and configuration options available to you.
+If you're also looking to contribute to the codebase, check out our [contributing guidelines](.github/CONTRIBUTING.md) and [API documentation](https://openmd.org/wp-content/docs/code/index.html).

-## List of Samples included with OpenMD
+### List of Samples included with OpenMD

-- DR-EAM - various samples using the Density-Readjusting Embedded Atom Model for metals
+- [DR-EAM](samples/DR-EAM/README.md) - various samples using the Density-Readjusting Embedded Atom Model for metals
-- LangevinHull - samples using constant Pressure and Temperature for non-periodic systems
+- [LangevinHull](samples/LangevinHull/README.md) - samples using constant Pressure and Temperature for non-periodic systems
-- Madelung - computes Madelung constants using different approximate electrostatic methods
+- [Madelung](samples/Madelung/README.md) - computes Madelung constants using different approximate electrostatic methods
-- RNEMD - Reverse Non-Equilibrium Molecular Dynamics, in bulk and at interfaces
+- [RNEMD](samples/RNEMD/README.md) - Reverse Non-Equilibrium Molecular Dynamics, in bulk and at interfaces
-- air - a simple mixture of diatomic nitrogen, diatomic oxygen, and argon atoms
+- [air](samples/air/README.md) - a simple mixture of diatomic nitrogen, diatomic oxygen, and argon atoms
-- alkane - demonstration of alkanes, with most parameters adapted from the [TraPPE-UA](http://chem-siepmann.oit.umn.edu/siepmann/trappe/index.html) force field
+- [alkane](samples/alkane/README.md) - demonstration of alkanes, with most parameters adapted from the [TraPPE-UA](http://chem-siepmann.oit.umn.edu/siepmann/trappe/index.html) force field
-- aqueousIons - some salt water boxes showing how to run with Li-Song-Merz 12-6 and 12-6-4 models for ions
+- [aqueousIons](samples/aqueousIons/README.md) - some salt water boxes showing how to run with Li-Song-Merz 12-6 and 12-6-4 models for ions
-- argon - simple liquid argon boxes using Lennard-Jones potentials
+- [argon](samples/argon/README.md) - simple liquid argon boxes using Lennard-Jones potentials
-- bond-order - demonstration files for testing bond orientational order parameters in different structures
+- [bond-order](samples/bond-order/README.md) - demonstration files for testing bond orientational order parameters in different structures
-- builders - demonstrations of how to create initial structures using the builder codes.
-See the [README.md](samples/builders/README.md) file in this directory
+- [builders](samples/builders/README.md) - demonstrations of how to create initial structures using the builder codes.
-- fluctuating - samples for various fluctuating charge models (tip4p-fq, DR-EAM)
+- [fluctuating](samples/fluctuating/README.md) - samples for various fluctuating charge models (tip4p-fq, DR-EAM)
-- gbljtest - test cases showing how to include Gay-Berne (ellipsoids) and Lennard-Jones models in the same simulation
+- [gbljtest](samples/gbljtest/README.md) - test cases showing how to include Gay-Berne (ellipsoids) and Lennard-Jones models in the same simulation
-- graphene - models for graphene sheets and nanoporous graphene membranes
+- [graphene](samples/graphene/README.md) - models for graphene sheets and nanoporous graphene membranes
-- lipid - small models of unified atom lipids
-- metals - metal structures (bulk, surface, nanoparticle, nanorod) using many interaction models.
+- [metals](samples/metals/README.md) - metal structures (bulk, surface, nanoparticle, nanorod) using many interaction models.
-- minimizer - small, simple samples showing how to invoke the minimizer
+- [minimizer](samples/minimizer/README.md) - small, simple samples showing how to invoke the minimizer
-- thermoIntegration - demonstrations of how to do thermodynamic Integration to either ideal gas (liquid) or an Einstein crystal (solid)
+- [thermoIntegration](samples/thermoIntegration/README.md) - demonstrations of how to do thermodynamic Integration to either ideal gas (liquid) or an Einstein crystal (solid)
-- water - multiple water models, and initial structures including ice, ice surfaces, and dimers
+- [water](samples/water/README.md) - multiple water models, and initial structures including ice, ice surfaces, and dimers
-- zcons - tests for Z-constraints to keep molecules fixed at specific values of one coordinate
+- [zcons](samples/zcons/README.md) - tests for Z-constraints to keep molecules fixed at specific values of one coordinate
-- zeolite - a ZSM5 structure simulated using the CLAYFF force field
+- [zeolite](samples/zeolite/README.md) - a ZSM5 structure simulated using the CLAYFF force field